Information and Recommendations

 - 30/3/20 Español "COVID-2019 ("Coronavirus") Información y Recomendaciones del Comité de Asesoría Médica y Científica de la Fundación de la Esclerodermia

 Note: The following information and recommendations may change as more is learned about COVID-19.
-Please check back for regular updates.
+Please check back for updates.
 We encourage checking the US Centers for Disease Control and Prevention for up-to-date information and recommendations.

 Updated information and tips are available at www.coronavirus.gov.